Sahenulislam/BankingApplication/README.md

 # Banking Application in Java

-This is a simple banking application implemented in Java.
+This is a banking application implemented in Java.
 It provides basic functionality for creating, updating, and managing different types of bank accounts, such as Current Accounts, Savings Accounts, and Salary Accounts.

 ## Features